An Overview: The Different Types of Child Care

 Child Care Centers vary in size and typically care for children in multiple age-groups, from infants to school-age children.

-- Advantages - Centers can more easily cover staff absences without disrupting opportunity to interact with same-age peers regularly.
+- Advantages - Centers can more easily cover staff absences and maintain class schedules.

 - Disadvantages- Some centers have high staff turnover, which may cause disruptions in classroom routines and interactions.

 Family Child Care Homes typically offer child care for mixed-age groups in a person's home.

 - Advantages- Family child care homes provide small group settings and typically cost less than center-based care.These providers often offer more flexible hours.